 Before we talk about Invisalign, let's talk about how teeth move.
 When you think of teeth moving, you used to only think of braces or what we call fixed orthodontics.
 In order for teeth to move, a constant steady force has to be applied to them.
 With fixed orthodontics, a small metal or ceramic bracket is bonded to the front surface of each tooth.
 The purpose of this bracket is to act as a handle of sorts to apply force to the tooth.
 The bracket is acted upon by either a wire that is run through it or small elastic bands that are wrapped around it.
 So when someone has a bracket on each tooth, the wire or elastics that connect all the brackets create forces in different directions that will move the teeth slowly over time.
 As the wire and elastics complete their job, the patient comes into the office every month or so to have the wires and elastics either adjusted or replaced with something different so that new forces can be placed to continue treatment.
 For years, fixed ortho was the only way to complete comprehensive treatment.
+Call us today at (954) 568-9788 for a Free Consultation or for more information about our Invisalign in Fort Lauderdale or cosmetic dentistry services.

 Then around 2000, Align Technology, Inc. created a tech they called Invisalign.
 It was a series of plastic aligners, custom fit plastic trays that acted much like frames in a movie or cartoon, each one causing just a tiny bit of movement and then the next in the series placed to create a little more and on and on until the result was achieved.
 The challenges in the beginning with Invisalign were that because the force was being applied with plastic, it was limited and some movements were not predictably happening to require the doctor to use braces anyway to achieve the desired result.
 This is not the case today.
 Invisalign has advanced to the point that almost any case that can be done with braces can also be done with Invisalign in the roughly the same treatment time and at the same cost.
 So while fixed ortho is still the preferred method of treatment for many doctors who are just comfortable with the system and also enjoy the lower cost to them of using fixed ortho, for those doctors that don't mind the extra expense of Invisalign to them, they are able to offer their patients the same result in the same time at the same cost to the patient.